 Appeal bodies

-In order to ensure that asylum seekers in Cyprus have a right to an effective remedy against a negative decision before a judicial body on both facts and law in accordance with Article 46 of the recast Asylum Procedures Directive, the relevant authorities modified the procedure.
-First, they abolished the RRA, a second level first-instance decision-making authority that examined recourses (appeals) on both facts and law, but was not a judicial body, and instead provided for a judicial review on both facts and law before the general Administrative Court.
+In order to ensure that asylum applicants in Cyprus have a right to an effective remedy against a negative decision before a judicial body on both facts and law in accordance with Article 46 of the recast Asylum Procedures Directive, the relevant authorities initiated the modification of the appeal procedure in 2015. tUnder the previous procedure the appeal body for asylum applications was the Refugee Reviewing Authority (RRA) a second level first-instance decision-making authority that examined recourses (appeals) on both facts and law, but was not a judicial body, and instead provided for a judicial review on both facts and law.
+Under the new procedure the general Administrative Court was appointed as the appeal body for asylum applications and started to receive cases in 2016.
 However, as the Administrative Court has jurisdiction to review all administrative decisions, the asylum decisions contributed to a heavy caseload.
+In view of this, the decision was made to create a specialised court and the International Protection Administrative Court (IPAC) was established and initiated its operations in June 2019.
+[72]

-Finally, a specialised court, the International Protection Administrative Court (IPAC) was established[68] and initiated its operations in June 2019.
 The IPAC is competent to examine appeals relating to provisions of the Refugee Law.
 The IPAC examines both facts and law for asylum applications.
-When the IPAC initiated operations in July 2019, the existing backlog from the Administrative Court – which at the time was estimated to be approximately 800 cases – was transferred onto the new Court, with the exception of cases that were at the final stages and pending the issuance of a decision.[69]
+When the IPAC initiated operations in July 2019, the existing backlog from the Administrative Court – which at the time was estimated to be approximately 800 cases – was transferred onto the new Court, with the exception of cases that were at the final stages and pending the issuance of a decision.[74]

 A 420% increase in the backlog was recorded from January 2021, when 1,194 cases were pending, to December 2021, with 6,406 cases registered as pending, leading to the procedures becoming significantly slower.
 The top 5 nationalities registering an appeal were: Bangladesh, India, Pakistan, Cameroon, and Nigeria.[75]